trshant-sugoi/stackedit/drafts/2018-12-05-web-compontents.md

 Description : "My attempt at explaining web components."
 ---

-New blog post on web componentsWeb components are a way to define custom HTML elements whivh
+New blog post on web componentsWeb components are a way to define custom HTML elements.
+These are reusable and since, they can be all custom ja

 references
 At google[^atGoogle] , A blog post[^blogPost1], sitepen[^sitepen], That have a site too[^site].